HOGENT-Web/csharp/chapters/06/slides/presentation.md

 ---
 ### Product Index
 # Finished
-It should now be possible to navigate to the /products page and get a list of 25 products provided by the FakeProductService which in turn uses Bogus to generate the products.
+It should now be possible to navigate to the products page and get a list of 25 products provided by the FakeProductService which in turn uses Bogus to generate the products.

 Notice that we don't have to run the Server, the Client project is more than enough.